Avaiga/taipy-doc/docs/release-notes/migration.md

     place is now in third place and contains an *action* key that is set to the action name if you used to use *action*.

-2. In Taipy Core 3.0 we deprecated the `pipeline` concept in favor of [sequence](../manuals/userman/sdm/sequence/index.md).
+2. In Taipy 3.0 we deprecated the `pipeline` concept in favor of [sequence](../manuals/userman/sdm/sequence/index.md).
 This also means that `configure_pipeline` from Taipy Config was removed, making it necessary to update your config code.
 Take for instance the following config on `Taipy 2.4`: